kmusiclife/WPFPX/README.md

 ```
 $ cp xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json composer
 $ cd composer
-$ mv xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json adminsdk.json # IMPORTANT
+$ mv xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json adminsdk.json # <-IMPORTANT
 ```

-DO NOT FOR GET RENAME "xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json" to "adminsdk.json"
+***DO NOT FOR GET RENAME*** "xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json" to "adminsdk.json"

 ## 6. clone WPFPX on your theme directory